Twarner491/TeddyWarner.org/docs/writings/decisiveness.md

   <br>
 </center>

-While considering Anaximanders beliefes on Astronomy, Aristotle (for whatever reason) says if a man were place at the center of a circle with food at various points of the circumference, he would starve to death for lack of reason to choose one portion of food over another.
-While this would clearly be a more apt scenario in a discussion of free will, not the heavinly bodies, Aristotles consideration nonethless extends the implications of Buridan's saterical ass to mankind.
+While considering Anaximander's beliefs on Astronomy, Aristotle (for whatever reason) says if a man were placed at the center of a circle with food at various points of the circumference, he would starve to death for lack of reason to choose one portion of food over another.
+While this would be a more apt scenario in a discussion of free will, not the heavenly bodies, Aristotle's consideration nonetheless extends the implications of Buridan's satirical ass to mankind.

-Having agency, or "just doing things" calls for timelyness in decision making, as almost always the things most worth doing come with a finite window of oppertunity.
+Having agency or "just doing things" calls for timeliness in decision-making, as almost always, the things most worth doing come with a finite window of opportunity.

-Both in the process of doing novel/intresting/worthwhile things, and in the wake of your actions, decisicivness is a virtue.
+Decisiveness is a virtue both in the process of doing novel/interesting/worthwhile things and in the aftermath of your actions.

-To decide on what you want to work on in the first place you must be decisicive.

-To publish and share your work with the wold you must be decisive

-You must be decisive amongst oppertunities which arrise in the wake of your actions.
+To decide on what you want to work on in the first place you must be decisive.
+To publish and share your work with the world you must be decisive.
+You must be decisive amongst opportunities that arise in the wake of your actions.

-The existance of all of these decisions individually may seem intuitive, yet when you look at all the decision poijts colelctivly, you may recgonise the need for decisivness.
+All of these decisions individually may seem intuitive, yet when you look at all the decision points collectively, you may recognize the need for decisiveness.

-I've had this goal of sords for a few months: I wanted to become more opnionated.